-principles to be respected in developing strategies.
+general principles to be respected in developing strategies.
 In particular, the EU has been at the forefront of focusing on reducing resource use and the associated environmental impact.

 In its reflection paper Towards a Sustainable Europe by 2030, the European Commission refers to the "planetary boundaries" as a key principle to be respected by both the European Commission and the stakeholders.
-19 The European Green Deal (EGD) seeks to develop a "new growth strategy that aims to transform the EU into a fair and prosperous society, with a modern, resource-efficient and competitive economy where there are no net emissions of greenhouse gases in 2050 and where economic growth is decoupled from resource use."20 The initiatives and communications that have been developed under the Green Deal emphasize the importance of resource efficiency.
-21 Specifically, the European Union's Circular Economy Action Plan (CEAP) highlights various initiatives for the EU to transition towards a circular economy, including in plastics.
-It also states that the Commission will "explore the feasibility of defining a 'Safe Operating Space' for natural resource use and consider initiating discussions on an international agreement on the management of natural resources."
-22. Likewise, the European Council invited the Commission to define a Safe Operating Space and launch a "global conversation on the governance of natural resources and options to improve the current situation, including through an international agreement."
-23 Recently, the EU Parliament called for an absolute decoupling of economic growth and resource consumption, in line with the EGD ambition from the European Commission.
+The European Green Deal (EGD) seeks to develop a "new growth strategy that aims to transform the EU into a fair and prosperous society, with a modern, resource-efficient and competitive economy where there are no net emissions of greenhouse gases in 2050 and where economic growth is decoupled from resource use."
+The European Union's Circular Economy Action Plan (CEAP) states that the Commission will "explore the feasibility of defining a 'Safe Operating Space' for natural resource use and consider initiating discussions on an international agreement on the management of natural resources."
+Likewise, the European Council invited the Commission to define a Safe Operating Space and launch a "global conversation on the governance of natural resources and options to improve the current situation, including through an international agreement."
+The EU Parliament has also called for an absolute decoupling of economic growth and resource consumption, in line with the EGD ambition from the European Commission.